 For those looking to advance their studies, the Master of Information Technology offers specialisations in areas such as Data Science and Cyber Security.
 This program is designed for graduates seeking to deepen their expertise and take on leadership roles in the ICT sector.

-What does all this mean for Years 9-12 students interested in a career in the ICT sector?
+What does all this mean for students interested in a career in ICT?

 The ICT sector is potentially a smart career choice.
 In Tasmania, there are heaps of jobs across lots of industries, and it’s only going to get bigger.
 For more details, please see the link below.
 You can also download the Digital Careers information sheet to discover ICT roles in the Tasmanian State Service.